 Watch Crash Course's "Check Yourself with Lateral Reading" video (14 min) to learn more.

-If ChatGPT provides a reference, confirm that the source exists.
+If a generative AI tool provides a reference, confirm that the source exists.
 Trying copying the citation into a search tool like Google Scholar or the Library's OneSearch.
 Do a Google search for the lead author.
 Check for the publication in the Library's publications finder.

 Second, if the source is real, check that it contains what ChatGPT says it does.
 Read the source or its abstract.